eunho26/eunho26.github.io/_projects/phd.md

 <!-- 주석 내용 12 -->

 ## Tri-Contact Plate Harmonic Reducer for the 10:1–30:1 “Missing Middle” in Robotic Actuation
-Robotic actuators face a gap between low-ratio QDD and compact high-reduction harmonic drives, especially in the 10:1–30:1 band that best balances torque density, backdrivability, bandwidth, and packaging.
-Yet commercial harmonic reducers rarely go below 30:1 because achieving low ratio with low backlash typically requires major tooth-count and geometry changes.
-Alternatives in this range trade off integration or performance: multistage planetaries grow in length and mass, cycloidals incur sliding losses or bulky bearings, and crown-gear/ball reducers can be torque-limited by low engagement or localized contact.
+Robotic actuators sit between low-ratio QDD systems and compact high-reduction harmonic drives, with a practical need for the 10:1–30:1 range to balance torque density, backdrivability, bandwidth, and packaging.
+However, most commercial harmonic reducers start around 30:1 because lowering the ratio while keeping low backlash typically requires major changes in tooth count and geometry.
+Other options in this band involve tradeoffs: multistage planetaries increase axial length and mass, cycloidals add sliding losses or larger bearings, and crown-gear/ball reducers can be limited by low engagement or localized contact.

-To bridge this gap, we propose the Tri-Contact Plate Harmonic Reducer (Tri-c PHR), a new architecture that achieves low ratios without sacrificing harmonic-drive advantages.
-Tri-c PHR replaces two-point engagement with three-point tooth contact to reduce ratio while improving rigidity and stability via distributed load sharing.
-Using axial elastic deformation of a plate-shaped flexspline driven by an axial CAM-based wave generator, it preserves strain-wave benefits—compactness and low backlash—while extending practical reduction down to ~10:1.
+We propose the Tri-Contact Plate Harmonic Reducer (Tri-c PHR) to target this ratio range while maintaining strain-wave characteristics.
+Tri-c PHR uses three-point tooth engagement instead of the conventional two-point scheme to lower the reduction ratio while distributing load for stiffness and stability.
+An axial CAM-based wave generator produces axial deformation of a plate-shaped flexspline to achieve multi-tooth engagement, retaining compactness and low backlash.
+This approach extends the practical reduction range down to about 10:1.

 ---